laurynas/temporalio-ruby-sdk-experiments/README.md

 ### v0.5.0

-You use docker compose override to run script with v0.5.0 SDK, which doesn't experience the issue.
+You can use docker compose override to run script with v0.5.0 SDK, which doesn't experience the issue.

 ```shell
 docker compose down